 The University annually awards up to fifteen scholarships to students who have matriculated at the Higher School Certificate Examination; ten scholarships to students who have completed certificate courses (Department of Technical Education); ten scholarships to students who have completed Trade Courses (Department of Technical Education) and ten scholarships to part-time students who have taken the Diploma Entrance course of the Department of Technical Education.
 The scholarships exempt the holder from payment of course fees during the currency of the scholarship.
 Scholarships will be awarded in order of merit on Higher School Certificate Examination results.
 They may be held only by persons who do not hold another award and whose parents are permanent residents of Australia.
-Applications for these scholarships, on forms obtainable from the Registrar, must be lodged with the Registrar within seven days of the publication of the results of the New South Wales Higher School Certificate examination.
+Applications for these scholarships, on forms obtainable from the Registrar, must be lodged with the Registrar within seven days of the publication of the award of Commonwealth University Scholarships.